RobertBouillon/VsProjectPowershell/README.md

 # Visual Studio Project Powershell
-Add a script file to your project to automate common tasks!
+Add a Powershell script file to your project to automate common tasks!
+Invoke the scripts from within Visual Studio!

 This script adds the little extra Visual Studio needs for its terminal window to be useful by allowing you to create project-specific powershell functions to automate common tasks.

-> TIP: `CTRL+~` is the default keybind for viewing the terminal window!

 ![intro](Docs/intro.gif?raw=true)